ETL 235 The Ethical Life: Moral and Social Responsibility

 This agency is a not-for-profit nursing home with skilled care, assisted living, a dementia unit and a range of rehabilitation services including short term and outpatient care.
-Cedar Crest students will be helping with resident transports, activities helpers and social visitors.
+Cedar Crest students help with resident transports, as activities helpers and social visitors.

 Roosevelt Elementary School:

 Roosevelt Elementary School is a community school that combines the best educational practices of a quality school with a wide range of vital in-house health and social services to ensure that children are physically, emotionally and socially prepared to learn.
-Students will be working with elementary school students in after school programs such as Fitness Fusion, Homework Club, Math Club, Writing Club, and other various family fun night events.
+Cedar Crest students work with elementary school students in after school programs such as Fitness Fusion, Homework Club, Math Club, Writing Club, and other various family engagement events.

 Trinity Soup Kitchen:

-Trinity Soup Kitchen in Bethlehem offers meals on-site to the less fortunate members of the community.
-Cedar Crest students will have the opportunity to assist with meal preparation cooking, serving and cleaning of the noon time meal as well as interacting with the guests.
+Trinity Soup Kitchen in Bethlehem offers meals on-site to members of the community in need.
+Cedar Crest students have the opportunity to assist with meal preparation cooking, serving and cleaning of the noon time meal as well as interacting with the guests.